• Skip to main content

 3. Incorporate new foods in different ways

 Picky eaters have a hard time opening themselves up to trying new foods — yet eating the same thing every day can get boring.
-Sometimes we convince ourselves we’ll hate a particular food before trying it.
+Sometimes I convince myself I’ll hate a particular food before trying it.
 Other times, it’s all in the way it’s cooked and prepared.

 Cauliflower is a versatile, mild-tasting vegetable people either love or hate.
 Florets may not be to everyone’s liking, but mashed or riced cauliflower is a carb-free alternative many are surprised to discover they enjoy.